finlabsuk/open-banking-connector/docs/guide/README.md

   by a particular bank.
 - When retrieving AISP objects such as transactions etc, you supply the consent ID (returned when creating the consent) instead of a token
-- All data request and response objects are based on a single UK Open Banking spec revision and Open Banking Connector is capable of converting to and from older spec revisions if required for a bank
+- All data request and response objects are based on a single UK Open Banking spec revision (currently v4.0.1) and Open Banking Connector is capable of converting to and from older spec revisions (currently v4.0 and v3.1.11, including v3.1.x versions that work with minor tweaks) if required for a bank
 - No bank tokens need be supplied as these are obtained, used and refreshed automatically by Open Banking Connector isolating them from other parts of your back-end